Skip to content

 Notification emails Webhook events with typed payloads

-Agent-consumable APIs require richer metadata than human-facing ones.
-Anthropic recommends investing the same engineering effort in tool documentation as in the agent prompt itself — every endpoint, parameter, and response field benefits from a description an LLM can interpret without external documentation.
+Agent-consumable APIs need richer metadata than human-facing ones.
+Anthropic recommends putting the same engineering effort into tool documentation as into the agent prompt itself.
+Every endpoint, parameter, and response field benefits from a description an LLM can read without external documentation.
 OpenAPI 3.0+ specifications with complete description fields on all components serve as both documentation and agent instruction.

-Anthropic's SWE-bench work demonstrated that tool interfaces should make mistakes structurally impossible.
+Anthropic's SWE-bench work showed that tool interfaces should make mistakes structurally impossible.
 When their agent used relative filepaths, it made errors after changing directories.
-Switching to mandatory absolute filepaths eliminated the error class entirely.
+Switching to mandatory absolute filepaths removed the error class entirely.
 Design inputs so wrong usage fails at the interface level, not at runtime — the poka-yoke principle.

-llms.txt — A standardized file providing LLM-friendly site metadata, enabling agents to navigate a project without crawling every page.
+llms.txt is a standard file that gives LLM-friendly site metadata, so agents can navigate a project without crawling every page.

-Model Context Protocol (MCP) — An open standard for connecting agents to external tools and data sources.
-MCP servers expose capabilities in a structured, discoverable format agents consume programmatically.
+Model Context Protocol (MCP) is an open standard that connects agents to external tools and data sources.
+MCP servers expose capabilities in a structured, discoverable format that agents consume programmatically.

-Agent Cards — Machine-readable capability declarations that let agents discover what other agents can do — the A2A protocol formalised agent cards as its discovery mechanism for multi-agent composition.
+Agent Cards are machine-readable capability declarations that let agents discover what other agents can do.
+The A2A protocol made agent cards its discovery mechanism for multi-agent composition.

-OpenAPI as tool spec — API specifications designed for human developers double as agent tool definitions when enriched with descriptive metadata and clear parameter constraints — an OpenAPI operation maps directly to tool schema fields consumed by agents.
+OpenAPI as tool spec: API specifications written for human developers double as agent tool definitions once you enrich them with descriptive metadata and clear parameter constraints.
+An OpenAPI operation maps directly to the tool schema fields agents consume.

 Agent-first does not mean agent-only.
 The pattern layers interfaces: